 Not attending class or notifying an advisor is not an official drop or an official withdrawal from a course.
 Students must officially drop through Testudo.

-Advisors and professors are not permitted to drop students from classes.
 All schedule adjustment policies can be found on the Office of the Registrar's website.